sanyassyed/De_Coursework_WCD/docs/preworkNotes.md

     - Superstore Dataset [In this file](../prework/sql/dataSuperStoreDBWindowFunctionsSqlExercise3.sql)
 *
 ### Important Points:
 * When you use SQL functions like MAX(), MIN() etc they return ***null*** values as answer if no answer available.
-Besause if a function receives NULL as an input parameter it returns NULL.
+Because if a function receives NULL as an input parameter it returns NULL.
 But if the query return no value the answer is empty and not NULL.
 * WINDOW FUNCTIONS:
     * LAG() - Referring to the previous value, use LAG(col_name, 2) to refer to two rows before, default in 1 row before
     * LEAD() - Referring the the next value